 There are camps “Sumtseg Camps” run by Alchi monastery where you can stay as well.
 A lot of people flying directly to Leh, prefer staying at Alchi to get their body acclimatized and then move to Leh next day while going through the Sham Valley tour.

-A day visit to Sham Valley will be a mixture of lovely religious experience and natural sightseeing for you and I feel if you are in Leh – Ladakh then probably you do not want to miss a tour to Sham Valley :)… If you still have got some questions, I will be happy to answer them in the comments section of this article.
+A day visit to Sham Valley from Leh will be a mixture of lovely religious experience and natural sightseeing for you and I feel if you are in Leh – Ladakh then probably you do not want to miss a tour to Sham Valley :)… If you still have got some questions, I will be happy to answer them in the comments section of this article.